 Potty training (or potty learning, whichever you prefer) was simply an uphill battle with my son, who didn’t fully say goodbye to diapers until he was 4-1/2.

 I’ve thought a lot about why this experience was so different than it was with his two older sisters, and there are a few things I can pinpoint – as well as some lessons I learned along the way.

 If you’re at a loss as to how to potty train a stubborn toddler boy (or girl) once and for all – just know, there’s hope!

 Read on to see the approach we finally took that made a difference with our most stubborn potty training case study!

 (That would be child #3 by the way.)

 With each of our two girls, I started training tactics at age two and we did the cold turkey potty training method.

-I used cloth training pants (no covers even), took them to the potty consistently and surprisingly, they caught on very quickly.
+I used cloth training pants (we liked these simple training pants – without covers), took them to the potty consistently and surprisingly, they caught on very quickly.